Wickedly Fun Halloween Cupcakes

 Peeking Monster Cupcake

-This frightful cupcake is sure to be a monster hit at your Halloween get-together.
-Big eyes and spiky hair transform a plain cupcake into a special All Hallow's Eve treat.
+This spooky cupcake is sure to be a monster hit as Halloween treats for a party.
+Big eyes and spiky hair transform a plain cupcake into a special Halloween dessert.

 To make the cupcake, follow these steps: